HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/HCLCacheInRedis.md

 8) "/search/resources/org.springframework.web.servlet.DispatcherServlet.class:DC_Envtype:DC_PathToken_1=api:DC_PathToken_2=v2:DC_PathToken_3=urls:storeId=11:identifier=beds:langId=-1:UTF-8:requestType=GET"
 9) "/search/resources/org.springframework.web.servlet.DispatcherServlet.class:DC_Envtype:DC_PathToken_1=api:DC_PathToken_2=v2:DC_PathToken_3=urls:storeId=11:identifier=luncheon-table-dr-tbls-0001:langId=-1:UTF-8:requestType=GET"
 ```
-Dependency IDs do not set an expire, and as per the _volatile-ttl_ memory management rule, they cannot be evicted, as this would result in missing invalidations.
+Dependency IDs do not set an expire, and as per the _volatile-lru_ memory management rule, they cannot be evicted, as this would result in missing invalidations.

 The HCL Cache also maintains other objects such as the cache registry, "{cache_registry-_namespace_}", and "{cache-_namespace_-cachename}-maintenance" which contains information used for maintenance.

-#### Deletions
+### Deletions
 Manually deleting cache objects is not recommended as it can create inconsistencies.
 The Cache APIs ensure that the metadata and dependencies are correctly updated after an operation.
 The [FLUSHALL AYSNC](https://redis.io/commands/flushall) command is often used to clear a Redis database.
 This clears the Redis cache, but it does not issue the necessary PUBSUB messages for the local caches.
 Use the CacheManager App to issue invalidations and clears.